omnistrate/omnistrate-blog/posts/2023-10-09-why-enterprises-are-shifting-to-saas.md

 ---
 title: Why Enterprises are Shifting to SaaS
-tags: "cloud, enterprise, SaaS"
+tags: 'cloud, enterprise, SaaS'
 date: '2023-10-09 19:42:33'
 author:
   name: Abhishek Gupta
   email: abhishekg@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'In today''s fast-paced digital landscape, the way enterprises consume and leverage software is undergoing a profound transformation.'
+  In today's fast-paced digital landscape, the way enterprises consume and leverage software is undergoing a profound transformation.
 slug: why-enterprises-are-shifting-to-saas
+readTime: 12
 ---

 In today's fast-paced digital landscape, the way enterprises consume and leverage software is undergoing a profound transformation.
 No longer confined to the traditional bounds of on-premises solutions and cumbersome software updates, businesses worldwide are pivoting towards Software as a Service (SaaS) platforms.